 If you’re looking for summer nightlife, Almuñecar hits the spot.
 Bajos del Feniciou is just off Caletilla beach and has bar after bar spilling into the street.
 It gets very lively in the early hours.

 You’re offered free tapas with every drink in Granada province.
 It might be a bowl of nuts, or more likely, a local dish, but with each drink, you get a different dish.
 And with tapas bars eager to keep you there, they often get better every time.
+See our guide to restaurants in Granada city and Almuñecar.

 Cephalods – octopus, squid and cuttlefish – are famed in and around La Herradura and Almuñecar.
 Try octopus cooked slowly on a skewer over hot coals, or meltingly tender boiled octopus served on a wooden board with paprika.